5 Things I Hate to See in Non-Fiction Business Books

 Here’s how I see it…

 I have already bought your book.
 I have made an investment, part of which you receive as profit, and therefore the next step in the exchange is that I receive some form of value for my investment.

 That value comes in the form of additional knowledge – learning about something that I wanted to know.
 So, deliver that value first.

 After I have received this value, our exchange is complete.
-I then give me the option to find out more about you as an author, should I choose to do so.
+Then, in my option, this is the ideal time for you to introduce yourself and provide me with the option to find out more about you as an author, should I choose to do so.

 Without clear instructions on what to do next or how to put the author’s teachings into practice, I just go back to my day-to-day life and routine.

 Books that deliver a clear step-by-step method or that show the reader how to put their principles and concepts into action are much more valuable.
 They’ve taken away the guesswork and told me, in black and white, exactly what I need to do.